 Education has been on the political agenda in the Nordic countries for quite some time.
 A number of studies and national consultations were conducted to determine the thematic focus, organisation, priorities and level of ambtions of a Nordic research programme on education.
 In 2010 The Nordic Council of Ministers for Education and Research (MR-U) and the national research councils subsequently reached an agreement on co-funding the Nordic initiative.
 NordForsk was assigned the responsibility of administering the programme.

-The primary objectives of the Education for Tomorrow programme are to strengthen the Nordic position in educational research, to contribute to the development of knowledge-based policy in the Nordic countries by shedding light on research questions of social relevance, and to disseminate research results to a wide range of stakeholders.
-At the same time, activities under the programme will strive to find answers to questions on what needs to be done for the educational system to meet future knowledge and learning needs and how the role of education should be defined in this context.
+The primary objectives of the Education for Tomorrow initiative are to strengthen the Nordic position in educational research, to contribute to the development of knowledge-based policy in the Nordic countries by shedding light on research questions of social relevance, and to disseminate research results to a wide range of stakeholders.
+At the same time, activities under the initiative will strive to find answers to questions on what needs to be done for the educational system to meet future knowledge and learning needs and how the role of education should be defined in this context.

-In June 2016, the NordForsk Board approved an expansion of the programme.
+In June 2016, the NordForsk Board approved an expansion of the initiative.
 The second phase focuses on bridging research with practice in the area of teaching and learning in new learning environments.
 The research funded in phase two should be of high quality, innovative and contribute to the Nordic added value.
 The research area covers early childhood education and care, primary education, and teacher education.

-Two calls for proposals were issued under the programme in 2017.
+Two calls for proposals were issued under the initiative in 2017.
 Inclusive Education Across Borders is a joint call with the Netherlands Initiative for Research Education (NRO), and funds three Nordic-Dutch collaborative research projects oriented towards practise and policy.
 Under the call New learning and teaching environments and practises, a Nordic Centre of Excellence have been funded.

 - Professor Krista Varantola, Chancellor Emerita, University of Tampere (Chair)